High-Dimensional Learning under ApproximateSparsity with Applications to Nonsmooth Estimation and Regularized Neural Networks: Introduction

 \subsection{Organization of the paper}

-The rest of the paper is organized as below: Section \ref{3} introduces the S$^3$ONC.
-Section \ref{sec: main results} states the main results, whose proofs are provided in Section \ref{proof section}.
-Section \ref{sec theoretical app} discusses the theoretical applications of our main results to high-dimensional nonsmooth learning and the regularized (deep) neural networks.
-A pseudo-polynomial-time solution scheme that guarantees the S$^3$ONC is introduced in Section \ref{solution section}.
-Some numerical evidences on our theoretical findings are presented in Section \ref{Numerical section}.
-Finally, Section \ref{conclusion: sec} concludes our paper.
+The rest of the paper is organized as below: Section \ref{assumptions here} summarizes the settings and assumptions.
+Section \ref{3} introduces the S$^3$ONC.
+Section \ref{sec: main results} states our main results concerning HDSL under A-sparsity.
+A pseudo-polynomial-time solution scheme that guarantees the S$^3$ONC is discussed in Section \ref{solution section}.
+Section \ref{sec theoretical app} discusses the theoretical applications to nonsmooth HDSL and the regularized (deep) NNs.
+Some numerical experiments are presented in Section \ref{Numerical section}.
+Sections \ref{additional theoretical results} and \ref{sec Numerical Experiments EC} of the electronic companion, respectively, present some additional theoretical results on the NN and supplementary numerical results on both the SVM and the NN.
+Section \ref{conclusion: sec} concludes the paper.